visen-vin/ffmpeg/api-docs.md

 ## 3. Step 3: Merge with Audio

-merges a video from a previous step with a default audio file.
+Merges a video from a previous step with a default audio file.

 -   **Endpoint**: `/api/merge-with-audio`
 -   **Method**: `POST`